-To compare the calibrated photometric magnitudes of standard stars with those published for Landolt fields PG~1323, PG~0918, PG~1657, and PG~1633 \citep{Landolt1992}, we plot the difference of the calibrated magnitudes and difference of their respective colors in the middle and right panels of Fig.~\ref{fig:field_SLSN2020ank}.
+To compare the calibrated photometric magnitudes of standard stars with those published for Landolt fields PG~1323, PG~0918, PG~1657, and PG~1633 \citep{Landolt1992}, we plot the difference between the calibrated and standard magnitudes and the difference between their respective colors in the middle and right panels of Figure~\ref{fig:field_SLSN2020ank}.
 The Landolt fields used in the present analysis exhibit a brightness range of $V$ $\sim$12--15.3 mag distributed over five good photometric nights during 2020--2021.
-The mean values of the difference in magnitudes and difference in colors for the four Landolt fields as mentioned above are $\approx$ 0.01 $\pm$ 0.02 mag.
-The results show that our photometry is comparable within 1$\sigma$ to those published for Landolt fields in all the filters for the given brightness range (see middle and right panels of Fig.~\ref{fig:field_SLSN2020ank}).
+The mean values of the difference in magnitudes and colors for the four Landolt fields mentioned above are $\approx$ 0.01 $\pm$ 0.02 mag.
+The results show that our photometry is comparable within 1$\sigma$ to those published for Landolt fields in all the filters for the given brightness range (see middle and right panels of Figure~\ref{fig:field_SLSN2020ank}).